rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56.md

 1. In the Cloud Control Panel, click on the MySQL 5.1 instance.

-    The list of users displays on the Instance Details page.
+    The list of users displays on the **Instance Details** page.

-2. Open the Instance Details page for the new MySQL 5.6 instance, click **Create User**, and enter the name of a user from the 5.1 instance.
+2. Open the **Instance Details** page for the new MySQL 5.6 instance, click **Create User**, and enter the name of a user from the 5.1 instance.
    Repeat this step until you have recreated all of the users.

 ### Configure the application for read-only or maintenance mode

 Configure your application or website to a maintenance mode or read-only state until the transfer is complete.
-This steps prevents any new data from being added to the MySQL 5.1 instance while you're finishing the upgrade and transitioning to the new MySQL 5.6 instance.
+This step prevents any new data from being added to the MySQL 5.1 instance while you're finishing the upgrade and transitioning to the new MySQL 5.6 instance.